-To avoid the complications of these changes in estimated flow for the 2010 flood event, the peak flood levels were defined as a level boundary set at the gauge height.
-This allowed for a cross check between the recorded levels and the recorded gauge levels.
-The first level boundary run was set using the provided gauge height of 178.29 mAHD.
-This scenario produced levels throughout the floodplain that were significantly high against all recorded peak levels.
-A secondary run was undertaken using the peak level set at the recorded level at the gauge of 177.88 mAHD.
+To ensure a reliable calibration for the model the calibration run was undertaken using the peak level set at the recorded level at the gauge of 177.88 mAHD.
 This run produced a good calibration using the same catchment parameters as per the 1993 calibrated run.

-The results of the final calibration run are shown in Figure 5-7 for Seven Creek and Figure 5-8 for Castle creek.
-In general the flood levels are between +/- 0.10 m of the recorded levels across the study area.
+The results of the final calibration run are shown in Figure 5-8 for Seven Creeks In general the flood levels are between +/- 0.10 m of the recorded levels across the study area.

-Near the Butter Factory on seven Creeks the peak flood depths were not well matched with the model being lower than the recorded flood levels.
+Near the Butter Factory on Seven Creeks the peak flood depths were not well matched with the model being lower than the recorded flood levels.
 There is a recorded height on the western side of this property that was not inundated in the current model run but matches the maximum flood extent.
-There are two points on the eastern side of the site that are stated as 172.99 mAHD and 172.63 mAHD (36 cm difference) and the points are only 10m apart, so both of these points cannot be matched.
-Downstream of the Butter Factory the next locations are well matched (- 0.09 m and +0.13m) by the model.
+There are two points on the eastern side of the site that are stated as 172.99 mAHD and 172.63 mAHD (0.36 m difference) and the points are only 10m apart, so both of these points cannot be matched.
+Downstream of the Butter Factory the next locations are well matched (-0.09 m and +0.13 m) by the model.